sidhantu123/ML-For-Climate-Project/journal.md

 - Restructure files to redlect the structure mentioned in the guidelines.
 - Implemented data preprocessing
 - Implemented baselined models for air quality prediction

+Saturday April 26 2025
+Created series of machine learning models (Linear Regression, Ridge, Lasso), and experimented with Ensemble Models.
+Started working on video presentation and creating related graphs

+Saturday May 3 2025
+Created all machine learning models and trained, created all plots and measured performance, expanded on CNN architectures to create Small, Medium, Large, each with more complex arhcitecture.
+Also created LSTM Model

+Saturday May 10 2025
+Wrote rough draft of paper and added LSTM model with cross validation to add to paper